LarsGittenberg/Jasmine-feed-reader-project/README.md

 # Feed Reader Testing Project

 - Project: Using Jasmine, a testing framework for javascript, student is tasked with setting suites of tests for "test-driven development" of a browser based feed reader app.
-The feed reader app's html, css and js are already built, but the Jasmine tests are incomplete, and needs to be built up by the student using javascript.
+The feed reader app's html, css and js are already built, but the Jasmine tests are left incomplete, for which the student is left to build up.
+- This project is a student submission, and the Jasmine tests have been implemented (Udacity review pending).
-- This project's Jasmine tests have been implemented, and is a student submission for completion of [Udacity's Front End Web Development Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
+- The project is part of the requirements for completion of [Udacity's Front End Web Development Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
 - This project assumes that the student has gone through Udacity's Course on [Javascript Testing ](https://www.udacity.com/course/javascript-testing--ud549) with Mike Wales.
 - The project files have been cloned from Udacity's [Feed Reader Testing Project in Github](https://github.com/udacity/frontend-nanodegree-feedreader).
 - You can view Udacity's rubric/instructions for students in the [Udacity Classroom](https://classroom.udacity.com/me).